Jharkhand

-Jharkhand suffers from what is sometimes termed a resource curse: it accounts for more than 40% of the mineral resources of India, but 39.1% of its population is below the poverty line and 19.6% of children under five years of age are malnourished.
-Jharkhand is primarily rural, with about 24% of its population living in cities.
-It is amongst the leading states in terms of economic growth.
-In 2017–18, the GDP growth rate of state was at 10.22%.
+Jharkhand suffers from what is sometimes termed a resource curse: it accounts for more than 40% of India's mineral production but 39.1% of its population is below the poverty line and 19.6% of children under five years of age are malnourished.

 Etymology

 The word "Jhar means 'forest' and "Khand means 'land' in various Indo-Aryan languages.
-Thus "Jharkhand" means forest land.
+Thus, "Jharkhand" means 'the land of forests'.